First and Multiple

 Imagine trying to cope with all the things you need to do without being able to drive a car.
 How will you get to work?
 How will you pick up your children after school?
 You need to act fast as you only have 10 days in which to apply for a hardship license to allow you to continue doing these important things.

 Even if it seems like the prosecution has a strong case, there are many strategies that can allow you to keep your license and your freedom.
 Our attorney has more than 25 years of experience developing defenses for clients charged with DUIs.
 She has been a Board-Certified Criminal Trial Attorney since 1998.
 Do not take chances with a DUI charge.
-Contact the firm of J. Melanie Slaughter, P.A., in Ocala at 352-414-5945 today to schedule your consultation.
+Contact the firm of J. Melanie Slaughter, in Ocala at 352-414-5945 today to schedule your consultation.